 TRON is a blockchain network that supports the creation and use of smart contracts.
 It also allows developers to create tokens, dApps, and web3 apps on the network.

-The primary asset on the TRON network is TRON (TRX).
+The main asset on the TRON network is TRON (TRX).

 The network also supports other tokens built on the TRON network, following token standards such as TRC20 and TRC10.